 This just in: A messy loose bun paired with a textured floral bandana is our new on-the-go hairstyle from here on out.

 The best solution for those days when you just don't know what to do with your hair: Sweep it back in a chic floral bandana.
 Of course, the wispy bangs in the front are the perfect finishing touch.

-Turn your bandana into a makeshift headband to keep a loose ponytail in place and pesky fly-aways at bay.
+Turn your bandana into a makeshift headband to keep a loose updo in place and pesky fly-aways at bay.

 Want to test-drive bangs before you actually make the cut?
 Tuck your hair into a bandana to achieve a faux-bang effect, like this Brigitte Bardot-inspired look.

 Add Some Barrettes

 Secure your bandana in place with some chic barrettes clipped on to the side.
 (Who cares if they're more for show than function?)
 We love the three lined up here, and the piecey, effortless bandana style.

 Short-haired girls get to get in on the fun, too.
 A long handkerchief or bandana makes a chic statement tied around a tiny ballerina bun.

 Sweep your hair back into a bandana style and leave face-framing wisps in front to give off major "I summer in Positano" vibes.
 (All you need is a convertible to complete the look.)